NTT444/NTT444.github.io/aboutme.md

 subtitle:  Never lend a geologist money; to them a million years ago is recent.
 ---

 My name is Nolan Townsend and I am interested in all things pertaining to Earth Sciences.
 My current interest is how climate change will effect future water availiablility, especially in the southwestern United States.
+For full details, see my [resumse](https://drive.google.com/file/d/11x2x3UTb03kDQmqOKLItCYpowo4Przh9/preview)

 ### Recent Experience